FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 ## Data Display Table

 As you can see above, both the signup pane and the data display are defined within template tags.
-The data display table is simply a handlebars table
+The data display table is simply a handlebars table that we'll populate with data from the database - this introduces a Meteor philosophy: everything

 ## Static Resources